supsi-dacd-isaac/soda-similarity-data-getter/README.md

 # soda-similarity-data-getter
 Script to get data from Similarity forecast service of SoDa (http://www.soda-pro.com/soda-products/hc3-similarity-forecast)

-It saves data in csv file or (optional) on an InfluxDB database (https://www.influxdata.com/).
+It gathers the forecasts from several locations and save data in csv files (one for location).
+Optionally, the forecasts can be stored in an InfluxDB database (https://www.influxdata.com/).

+Tested only with Python3.

 **Requirements:**
 * Python>=3.5.2